jess/brownwebdesign/app/views/pages/about/_jess_intro.html.md

 I've wanted to be an entrepreneur as long as I can remember.
 I finally got a chance to start a business in 2008 when my wife finally said OK.
+We started Brown Web Design, a web design and development consultancy.
 It's been quite an experience since those early years.

 Since then much has changed, but, then again, nothing has changed.
 I've